daattali/ddpcr/README.md

 <h3 id="subset">
 Subset the plate
 </h3>
-If you aren't interested in all the wells, you can use the `subset()` function to retain only certain wells.
+If you aren’t interested in all the wells, you can use the `subset()` function to retain only certain wells.
 Alternatively, you can use the `data_files` argument of the `new_plate()` function to only load certain well files instead of a full directory.